DICE-UNC/jargon/README.md

 #### add enum to indicate rule executing on chosen rule engine #259

-Added code to RuleProcessingAO to indicate rule type, and do simple auto detection based on extension when running from a file
+Added code to RuleProcessingAO to indicate rule type, and do simple auto detection based on extension when running from a file.
+See the user guide for details on using the new rule capabilities